7 Author Shoutouts – Authors We Recommend

 He passed away at the age of 93 in his residence in Kraków, Poland upon his return after the collapse of the Iron Curtain in 2004.

-George Sand, the pseudonym of Amantine Lucile Aurore Dupin, entered this world in Paris, France.
+An Author Shoutout to George Sand, the pseudonym of Amantine Lucile Aurore Dupin, born in Paris, France.
 A renowned figure of the European Romantic era, she gained immense popularity as a novelist, memoirist, journalist, and activist.
 Interestingly, she defied norms by donning men’s clothing without official permission and scandalously smoking tobacco in public.
 Notably, she engaged in numerous affairs with individuals of both genders.

 Victor Hugo once praised her, stating, “George Sand proved that a woman could possess both the qualities of strength and tenderness, showcasing her angelic nature while displaying manly gifts.”
 In 1876, she passed away at the age of 71.

-Hermann Hesse hailed from Calw, Württemberg, Germany.
+An Author Shoutout to Hermann Hesse who was born in Calw, Württemberg, Germany.
 A determined individual, he battled with depression and made a suicide attempt at the age of 15.
 This inner turmoil persisted throughout his lifetime.
 In his early literary journey, he delved into the realms of philosophy and theology, eventually finding solace in theosophy and developing a fascination for Indian culture and spirituality.

 Despite facing harsh criticism for his opposition to World War I, he persisted in crafting literary masterpieces that delved into the exploration of authenticity and self-awareness.
 Notable among his numerous works are the renowned classics Siddhartha and Steppenwolf.
 In recognition of his literary brilliance, he was honored with the prestigious Nobel Prize for Literature in 1946.
 He ultimately passed away in 1962 at the age of 85.